steverovsky/proxin/README.md

 # proxin

-Easy way to profiling proxy.
-Combine proxies and actions for magic.
+Combine proxies with actions for checking and profiling.
 ##
 ```ruby
 require "proxin"